Welcome to today's edition of the Rush 24-7 podcast.

 Hi, Jason.

-The um are are you still there?
+Are you still there?

 Oh, yes.

-Um I I'm very familiar with the ethanol uh industry.
+I'm very familiar with the ethanol industry.

-Boy, do you have um uh I I don't know if you saw the article or not, but not uh about three three months ago, uh General Motors announced on the front page of the St. Louis Post as that they are building two ethanol plants,
+I don't know if you saw the article or not, but about three months ago, General Motors announced on the front page of the St. Louis Post dispatch that they are building two ethanol plants, not from corn, but from used rubber tires, which are a terrible environmental hazard around the world, and animal waste, which would come from animal feedlots and agricultural industries.

-If this is such a wonderful product, why General Motors, you just mentioned they're building these plants.
+If this is such a wonderful product, why General Motors, you just mentioned, they're building these plants.

-We don't need a government mandate then, do we?
+We don't need a government mandate, then, do we?

 Of course.

-Uh we're but we also need to look at wind energy and solar energy.
+But we also need to look at wind energy and solar energy.

-We need a a network.
+We need a new one.

-All of which, let me just see if I can get you to be an honest politician.
+Let me just see if I can get you to be an honest politician.

 All of which cost the consumer more now and will for years to come.